distributedweaknessfiling/DWF-workflow/README.md

 # Community

-DWF welcome anyone who wishes to engage in the community.
+The DWF welcomes anyone who wishes to engage in the community.
 Please review our [Code of Conduct](https://github.com/distributedweaknessfiling/dwf-workflow/blob/main/code_of_conduct.md) to understand the expectations of all community members.

 In addition to the expectations around conduct, we have the following expectations of our community
 - We expect individuals to be involved in discussions
     - Bots, Service accounts, and Organizations are not welcome to be part of discussions.
 Discussions are between human individuals to help foster connections and civility
-    - Humans speaking on behalf of an organization is welcome
+    - Humans speaking on behalf of an organization(s) is welcome
 - We expect human individuals to submit pull requests against policy and documentation.
 These requests should not come from bots and service accounts
 - Bot and other service accounts are welcome to be used to submit pull requests and open issues against data